 Weekly meal plan

 It is hard to believe that my kids end school this week...
-Everything feels so surreal with no sense of time whatsoever...
-I miss Europe and my family and since we will not travel this summer, I am trying to bring Europe food and feelings to us so we can have a feel of it...
+Even though things are slowly going back to normal it still feels a bit surreal with a weird sense of time...
+I miss Europe and my family and since I do not think we will travel over there this summer, I am trying to bring Europe food and vibes to us so we can have a feel of it...

-Dinner: Lentil soup Italian style.
+Lentil soup Italian style.
 I love soups for dinner..
 We tend to have them at least once a week since it makes for an easy, healthy and filling dinner.
-Plus it is good to eat light once in a while to give your body a break, right.
+Plus it is good to eat light once in a while to give your body a break.

-Dinner: Buffalo cauliflower and tahini broccoli.
+Buffalo cauliflower and tahini broccoli.
 I can't explain why but I really feel like loading veggies this week.
-When prepared them this way, everyone eats them without complains or even missing animal proteins.
+When prepared this way, everyone eats them without complains or no-one misses animal proteins.
 So I take advantage of it and feed my family as much veggies as possible.

-Dinner: Linguine a la vongole.
+Linguine a la vongole.
 Taking a trip to Italy today and making one of my favorite dish of all time...
-As simple as it gets with olive oil, garlic, red chili flakes, 1 tomato, Italian parsley and clams, this takes me straight to a summer ion the Amalfi Coast...
+As simple as it gets with olive oil, garlic, red chili flakes, 1 tomato, Italian parsley and clams.
+This dish takes me straight to a summer night on the Amalfi Coast...
 Maybe we could drink Bellinis and have a tiramisu or budino for dessert...
 If I make a dessert, I will share and post for sure!

 Dinner: Bolognese.
 Since this can be served on top of spaghetti squash or regular noodles, it makes everyone happy :)) I might add some roasted broccoli on the side